The Eating of Fat

 Genesis 43:11: “And their father Israel said unto them, If it must be so now, do this; take of the best fruits in the land in your vessels, and carry down the man a present, a little balm, and a little honey, spices, and myrrh, nuts, and almonds:”

 God created mankind and in His wisdom prohibited the eating of animal fat to avoid different diseases.
-A diet high in saturated fat, such as that found in the fat of animals, leads to health impairment such as cardiovascular disease, cancer and others.
-Fat cells in the body are also where fat-soluble toxins are stored, such as heavy metals.
+A diet high in saturated fat, such as the ones found in animals, leads to health impairment such as cardiovascular disease, cancer and others.
+Fat cells in the body are also where toxins are stored, such as heavy metals.

-Dietary research by the American Heart Association and the World Heart Federation have shown that eating foods that contain saturated fats, such as those found in animal fat, raise the level of cholesterol in the blood.
+Dietary research by the American Heart Association and the World Heart Federation have shown that eating foods that contain saturated fats, such as those found in animals, raise the level of cholesterol in the blood.
 High levels of LDL cholesterol in the blood increase the risk of heart disease and stroke.
-The World Health Organization (WHO) recommends individuals to limit the intake of fats and shift shift fat consumption away from saturated fats to unsaturated fats.
+The World Health Organization (WHO) recommends individuals to limit the intake of fats and shift their consumption away from saturated to unsaturated fats.

 “Whether You Eat or Drink…Do All to the Glory of God“